dieterich-lab/prRONTo/README.md

 The results section contains the putative RNA modifications as outliers stratified by region and utilized feature.
-Additionaly, known modification, optional downsampling info and LOF parameters are presented.
+Additionaly, known modifications, optional downsampling info and LOF parameters are presented.

 ## Reads